MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-voice-applications-policies.md

 ### Auto attendant configuration

-- **Business Hours Greeting**: Turn on this setting to allow authorized users to change the *Business Hours Greeting* for the auto attendants they're authorized for.
+- **Business Hours Greeting**: Turn on this setting to allow authorized users to change the *business hours greeting* for the auto attendants they're authorized for.

-- **After Hours Greeting**: Turn on this setting to allow authorized users to change the *After Hours Greeting* for the auto attendants they're authorized for.
+- **After Hours Greeting**: Turn on this setting to allow authorized users to change the *after hours greeting* for the auto attendants they're authorized for.

-- **Holiday Greeting**: Turn on this setting to allow authorized users to change the *Holiday Greeting* for the auto attendants they're authorized for.
+- **Holiday Greeting**: Turn on this setting to allow authorized users to change the *holiday greeting* for the auto attendants they're authorized for.

 ### Call queue configuration

-- **Welcome Greeting**: Turn on this setting to allow authorized users to change the *Welcome Greeting* for the call queues they're authorized for.
+- **Welcome Greeting**: Turn on this setting to allow authorized users to change the *welcome greeting* for the call queues they're authorized for.

-- **Music on hold**: Turn on this setting to allow authorized users to change the *Music on hold* for the call queues they're authorized for.
+- **Music on hold**: Turn on this setting to allow authorized users to change the *music on hold* for the call queues they're authorized for.

-- **Overflow Shared Voicemail Greeting**: Turn on this setting to allow authorized users to change the *Overflow Shared Voicemail Greeting* for the call queues they're authorized for.
+- **Overflow Shared Voicemail Greeting**: Turn on this setting to allow authorized users to change the *overflow shared voicemail greeting* for the call queues they're authorized for.

-- **Timeout Shared Voicemail Greeting**: Turn on this setting to allow authorized users to change the *Timeout Shared Voicemail Greeting* for the call queues they're authorized for.
+- **Timeout Shared Voicemail Greeting**: Turn on this setting to allow authorized users to change the *timeout shared voicemail greeting* for the call queues they're authorized for.

-## Future release Voice applications policy settings
+## Future release voice applications policy settings

-The following policy settings are referenced in the [PowerShell cmdlets section](#voice-applications-powershell-cmdlets); however, they aren't generally available at this time and aren't shown in Teams admin center.
-Currently, changing these policies via the PowerShell won't allow authorized users to perform these functions.
+The following policy settings are referenced in the [PowerShell cmdlets section](#voice-applications-policy-powershell-cmdlets); however, they aren't generally available at this time and aren't shown in Teams admin center.
+Currently, changing these policies via PowerShell won't allow authorized users to perform these functions.

 ### Auto attendant configuration